Harshiitmadras/nextjs-supabase-n8n-harsh-yadav/README.md

 # Next.js + Supabase Auth + n8n (Welcome Harsh Yadav)

-This project is a minimal Next.js app with Sign Up / Login using Supabase Auth, and a post-signup n8n webhook trigger.
+This project is a Next.js app with Sign Up / Login using Supabase Auth, and a post-signup n8n webhook trigger.
 The dashboard explicitly shows "Welcome, Harsh Yadav".

 ## Features